facundoq/edunn/README.md

 history = optimizer.optimize(model, x, y, error)
 ````

-However, we **do not recommend** doing so since the library is *slow* and not meant for neither research nor production environments.
+However, we **do not recommend** for serious projects since the library is *very slow* and not meant for neither research nor production environments.
 The reference implementation is mostly focused on being easy to understand so that learners can check their implementations.

 ## :busts_in_silhouette: Contributing